-Below is a list of the Good Cause Exception Application Requirements when the Arizona Board of Fingerprinting assesses your application for good cause exception or central registry exception.
-An applicant must be able to comply with a fairly comprehensive application package.
-Failure to submit a complete application package will delay the process and might ultimately result in the denial of your application.
-Listed below are the necessary components of the application package:
+When applying for Good Cause Exception there is a list of application requirements you must meet.
+The list below shows the requirements for a Good Cause Exception Application.
+This is the application the Arizona Board of Fingerprinting assesses when you apply for good cause exception or central registry exception.
+An applicant must comply with a fairly comprehensive application package.
+Failure to submit a complete application package will delay the process.
+It may also ultimately result in the denial of the application.

 - EVIDENCE THAT APPLICANT HAS COMPLETED HIS SENTENCING TERMS.
-Whether the conviction is written on the DPS or not, the applicant must duly prove to the Board that the former has completed his/her sentencing terms.
+An applicant must prove they have completed his/her sentencing terms.
 It may either be probation, pardon, parole, restitution, counseling, educational service classes, incarceration, or community service.
 Applicant must supply a document evidencing its completion.
 Note: In the event that the applicant has not completed the sentencing requirements, the former should furnish a written statement such progress accomplished.

 - DISPOSITION INFORMATION.
 In the event that the applicant’s suspension or denial letter indicated that DPS could not look for the disposition of an arrest, applicant must provide a court documentation specifying such disposition.
 In the event that the applicant contacts the proper court, and states it has no record, the former should obtain a written statement from the court indicating it has no record.